Daniel Fridljand

 July 2023 – November 2023 Palo Alto, USA

-• Analyzed the role of air pollution in the race-ethnicity to premature mortality causal chain, under Pascal Geldsetzer’s guidance, leading to key insights that contribute to policy-shaping discussions.
+• Analyzed the role of air pollution in the race-ethnicity to premature mortality causal chain, under Pascal Geldsetzer’s guidance

 • * Harmonized geospatial and tabular data on air pollution, mortality, population numbers, and orchestrated analyses of 10 different steps. * Executed major revisions of the manuscript and conducted new analyses, including 15 new figures, within a strict 2-month deadline as part of the 'Revise and Resubmit' response. * Developed an interactive [Shiny web application](https://github.com/FridljDa/ui_pm_attributable) to visualize 17-dimensional data, enhancing collaboration and data interpretation among the research team. * Collaborated with seven Stanford co-authors to systematically gather and integrate critical feedback throughout various project stages, driving a significant enhancement in research quality.